kr-matthews/activities-on-this-day/README.md

 - If not already done today, fetch an access token and then fetch activities from Strava.
 - Display activities with maps, partitioned by year.
 - Maximize maps to near-full screen.
-- Play/pause simple path animation to visually show direction travelled.
+- Play/pause simple path animation to visually show direction traveled.

 ### Potential Future